How does Google Slides work?

-- Mouse-over image you want to select and you see a small checkbox appear on top-left corner.
+- Mouse over an image you want to select and you see a small checkbox appear on the top-left corner.
 Click it!

-- Now you’re in multi-select mode, select slides in the order by just clicking on them
+- Now you’re in a multi-select mode, select slides in the order by just clicking on them

 - Set duration and transition for all slides